 Most couples seldom fight before getting married, but the resentment starts to build up once you start dividing the duties.
 “My wife decided to take a break from work after marriage, and since we’d moved to the suburbs, I assumed that she’d take care of some of the domestic chores like stocking up on fruits and veggies, supervising the cook, sorting the laundry, and I’d do all I could over the weekends.
 But to my surprise, she launched into a tirade on gender equality out of nowhere and began to call me an MCP.
 One year into the marriage, we agreed to part ways mutually.
 Marriage isn’t a transaction,” regrets a disheartened Rishikesh, an HR executive.
 So the chore question is something you must ask each other before getting married.

 As Indians, we are traditionally acquainted with the idea of having a joint family, even though more and more millennials prefer to live on their own.
 But these are things you should discuss before a marriage so that in the future misunderstandings don’t happen.
 “As individuals, my husband and I are different.
 While I love late-night parties, he’d rather listen to old Hindi classics with a glass of scotch to give him company.
 And although we love our parents, we wouldn’t be comfortable doing all the drinking and late nights in their presence.
 So we bought an apartment in the next building.
 That allows us to be close to them without compromising on our personal space,” shares 38-year-old home baker Kanchan.

-Sometimes the girl has to support her parents financially, she could have fertility issues and he could have erectile issues and she could be earning more than him and he could be hating housework.
+Sometimes the girl has to support her parents financially, she could have fertility issues, and he could have erectile problems, and she could be earning more than him, and he could be hating housework.
 These are things that should be talked about clearly and at length before marriage.
-Because issues like these tend to fester and develop into a lifelong oozing wound.
+Because issues like these tend to rot and develop into a lifelong oozing wound.
 To avoid that have the 5-point conversations before marriage.